backstage/backstage/.changeset/flat-peaches-act.md

 '@backstage/plugin-techdocs-backend': patch
 ---

-Techdocs backend explains a bit more about about what might have caused the docs not being found when building techdocs.
+Techdocs backend explains a bit more about what might have caused the docs not being found when building techdocs.